 Since nobody, no frequent user, used the existing Table of Contents (they all used the more extensive index in the back of the book), that was deleted.
 Catalog contents were listed on the back cover.

-The personnel above and below could be grouped to fit onto a single page.
+The personnel above were grouped to fit onto a single page.
 The alignment format was easier to read.

 There is no need to repeat University of Central Oklahoma in the page heading:

 Page index headings at the top for easier searching, all copy set flush left, text in U&lc, rather than all caps:

 Page numbers to the left of the item:

 The MFA in Design Fall 2003